influxdata/clockface/src/Components/Popover/Documentation/Popover.md

 ### Gotchas

-There is a hierarchy of importance for handling combinations of props in `Popover`.
-If a `Popover` has its `visible` prop set to `true` then it will be visible so long as that value is unchanged.
-The dialog will ignore `enableEscapeKey` and defer to the value of `visible`.
-This decision assumes the intent of `visible` does not want to be disrupted by the escape key interaction.

-In addition, if  the Escape key is pressed any and all `Popovers` that can be closed via the Escape key will be closed.
+By default all `Popover` instances will be in focus when they appear so that pressing the `Escape` key dismisses them.
+If a `Popover` has its state controlled externally via the `visible` prop then the `Escape` key listener is disabled in deference.

 <!-- STORY HIDE START -->